-SUBMERSIBLE TRANSFER PUMPS: RainDiver-Transfer pumps are low-pressure submersible pumps designed to be used with open-ended piping systems.
-Typical applications include transferring rainwater between slave and master storage tanks, transferring rainwater from sump pits to remote storage tanks, pumping excess rainwater from storage tanks where gravity flow is not possible, operating first-flush tanks, and emptying rainwater storage tanks.
-We offer 1/3 hp and 1/2 hp versions. both with rust-proof plastic housings, reliable oil-free motors, and stainless-steel shafts with ceramic seals.
-An automatic internal low-water shutoff float can be activated by lifting a knob on the top of the pump.
-In the automatic mode, they shut off at 1-1/2" water depth; in the manual mode they can pump down to 1/4" of water.
-Note that transfer pumps do not have sufficient pressure to directly operate irrigation or water supply systems.
+SUBMERSIBLE TRANSFER PUMPS: Submersible transfer pumps are low-pressure pumps designed to be used with open-ended piping systems.
+They are used for non-pressurized rainwater applications such as transferring rainwater between slave and master storage tanks, transferring rainwater from sump pits to remote storage tanks, pumping excess rainwater from storage tanks where gravity flow is not possible, operating first-flush tanks, and emptying rainwater storage tanks.
+Transfer pumps do not have sufficient pressure to directly operate irrigation or water supply systems.

+We offer two submersible transfer pumps that are ideal for rainwater systems: a 1/3 HP version with a maximum flow of 37 GPM (RainDiver-C33) and a 1/2 HP version with a maximum flow of 57 GPM (RainDiver-C50).
+These affordable pumps have sturdy rust-proof plastic housings, reliable oil-free motors, and stainless-steel shafts with ceramic seals.
+Both contain an internal low-water shutoff float that can be activated or deactivated in seconds by lifting a knob on the top of the pump.
+In the automatic shut-off mode, they can pump tanks to 1-1/2" water depth and can operate for extended periods of time even while partially submerged.
+In the manual mode they can pump down to 1/4" of water.
+Since these pumps can pass solids up to 1/4", they will rarely clog when rainwater is pre-filtered.